-After completing the RBI Exhibition it was not even 1 PM and I was already in the Government Museum, Egmore campus, so why not go inside?.
+After completing the RBI Exhibition, it was not even 1 PM and I was already in the Government Museum, Egmore campus, so why not go inside?
 I don’t remember having gone inside the Museum in Chennai (சென்னை அருங்காட்சியகம்) before, so I was not sure what to expect.
-Will it match my expectation of being a World Class Museum (or) will it be just like any other Government maintained public place in India, well designed at the time of opening but poorly maintained and deteriorating?
+Will it match my expectation of being a World Class Museum (or) will it be just like any other Government maintained, public place in India, well designed at the time of opening but poorly maintained and deteriorating?

 The Entry fee for Indians is Rs.15 and about Rs.200 for your Still camera.
 After spending nearly 3 hours inside the museum and seeing most of the displays, I was left with a mixed feeling.
 Some of the sections like Art, Currency Notes, Postal Stamps, Bronze Gallery blocks were relatively well maintained and worth visiting.
-But the Zoology, Children Museum, Botany are badly maintained, interiors ageing and shabby – if Chennai wants to attract more tourists then Government needs to get its act together and crack the whip on maintenance & cleanliness.
+But the Zoology, Children Museum, Botany is badly maintained, interiors ageing and shabby – if Chennai wants to attract more tourists, then Government needs to get its act together and crack the whip on maintenance & cleanliness.

 Did you know?